Book TravelContact

 3. Cable Car Tickets are not included in Passes

 Well, one thing to note is that Cable Car Tickets are not included in Metro Tickets or Passes.
-Hoal Travel Card includes Montjuïc funicular but not the cable cards.
-So if you want to take the Cable Car trip then you have to take the Cable Car Round trip from Barcelona Trip.
+Hoal Travel Card includes Montjuรฏc funicular but not the cable cards.
+So if you want to take the Cable Car trip then you have to take the Tickets For Barcelona Cable Car Online Ticket P1009324 Tickets.

 Conclusion